bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3711537620297465in"} -->

 It would be possible for me to go in and do something along the lines of image with 75%.
-And what that means, is it\'s going to take its width based on the width of its parent, that div.
+And what that means, is it&apos;s going to take its width based on the width of its parent, that div.
 So, if I re-size again.
 You can see that the picture of Bacon is actually changing.
 This is great, this is exactly the kind of responsive behavior that we want to see.